yusaf3124/TwoTruthsOneLieTest/players.md

 <!-- ⬇️ COPY THE TEMPLATE BELOW THIS LINE ⬇️ -->

-[Your Full Name]
+yus cutie

-Statement 1
+Statement 1: im so cute

-Statement 2
+Statement 2: im so extra cute

-Statement 3
+Statement 3: im not cute